Career Services: For Students & Alumni

 TAX & ACCOUNTING CAREER FAIRS

-The Annual Tax & Accounting Career Fairs are in September.
-Registration for the Tax and Accounting Career Fairs open in mid-August.
+The Annual Taxation & Accounting Career Fair will be on September 23, 2016.
+Registration for the Taxation and Accounting Career Fair will open in mid-August.

 Golden Gate University Group